elixirland/xlp-book-club-API/solution/README.md

 | 200         | OK                   |

 ### Query parameters
-- `title`: The title, or partial title, to filter books by.
+- `title`: The title to filter books by.
 The filter is case-insensitive and matches partial titles.
 For example, `/api/books?title=blue` returns all books with `"blue"` in their title, regardless of case.

 ### Response schema
 ```